neijrr/nextcloud_passwords_handbook_ru/Developers/Api.md

 | 1.0 | 2018.1 | - | - |

 ### API development help
-To make development with the api easier for developers, we're working on a collection for [Postman](https://www.postman.com/) which can be [downloaded here](./_files/postman-collection.json).
+To make development with the api easier for developers, we have a collection for [Postman](https://www.postman.com/) which can be [downloaded here](./_files/postman-collection.json).
+This collection contains all requests to the api and should help giving you a deeper understanding of how certain endpoints work.
-This collection works best with our [sample data server backup](./_files/SampleDataBackup.json.gz) or the [sample data import](./_files/SamplePasswords.json).
+It works best with our [sample data server backup](./_files/SampleDataBackup.json.gz) or the [sample data import](./_files/SamplePasswords.json).

 _Don't import either on a production system_